 A claim for compensation can be made for any knee injury that causes you pain and suffering, as long as the injury was caused by the negligence on another.
 Some common forms of knee injury that can lead to a compensation claim include:

 See below for more information about the different parts of the knee...

-The knee join is where the tibia (shinbone) and fibula (calf bone) are attached to the femur (thigh bone).
+The knee joint is where the tibia (shinbone) and fibula (calf bone) are attached to the femur (thigh bone).
 The bone that we know as the 'knee cap' is medically known as the patella.

 Cartilage is a tough tissue found in the human body at joints where bones meet other bones.
-It is stiff and strong - but not as strong and as inflexible as bone.
-Behind your kneecap there are three cartilages - two meniscus cartilages and a cartilage known as the gristle.
+It is stiff and strong - but not as strong and as inflexible as the bone.
+Behind your kneecap, there are three cartilages - two meniscus cartilages and a cartilage known as the gristle.

 Ligaments are fibrous tissues which connect bones to other bones.
 The knee has four ligaments - two cruciate ligaments (in the middle of the knee) and two collateral ligaments (on both sides of the knee).

 A tendon is a strong tissue which connects muscles to bones.
 The knee has one main tendon known as the kneecap or patellar tendon.